 9. Mobile Optimized Websites

 I know, I know, this one’s obvious.
 But it’s important enough to make our list.
-Mobile optimization of websites is not just a 2019 trend, it’s an ongoing trend.
+Mobile optimization of websites is an ongoing trend.
 This is especially true as we see the number of homegrown apps trend downward.

 As we all know, the majority of web traffic is from a mobile device.
 But let’s pair that with a couple statistics: